-Drag and drop two species blocks from the toolbar of the Diagram tab.
-You can place them below the annotation block Therapy, which is just a label (text) block.
+1 Drag and drop two species blocks from the toolbar of the Diagram tab.

 - Press Ctrl and drag a line from the first species to the second species.
 A reaction block appears in between.
-This reaction represents the compound absorption. - Edit the default species name by double-clicking it.
-Rename species_1 to GI_SGLT2_Inhib and species_2 to Plasma_SGLT2_Inhib.
+This reaction represents the compound absorption. - 3 Edit the default species name by double-clicking it.
+Rename species_1 to GI_SGLT2_Inhib and species 2 to Plasma SGLT2 Inhib.